5 Tips For Smashing Your Weight Loss Goals

 Proper food prep is one of the best ways to lose weight.
 As they say, “You can’t out-train a bad diet”.

 Spend an hour on a Sunday night batch cooking your food for the next 3 to 4 days.
 Make sure you are getting all of your key food groups, including your greens, in your meal plan.

 I am not saying that getting an occasional treat isn’t allowed.
 Prepping your food is just a way to make sure you don’t always resort to ordering fast food.

-Macros, short for macronutrients, are simply the following food groups: proteins, fats, carbohydrates.
+Macros, short for macronutrients, are simply the following food groups: proteins, fats, and carbohydrates.

 We all need them and each is vital for our metabolism to work correctly and efficiently.
-You can quickly search for a Macro calculator online and you can easily get a handful of options, like this one: https://www.bodybuilding.com/fun/macronutrients_calculator.htm
+You can quickly search for a Macro calculator online to know the right breakdown for you.

 Once you have your splits, write them down and make sure to follow them when preparing your meal plan.